 - Not suitable big people – maybe over 6’4″.

-Unusually in our list, this MaxKare bike uses magnetic resistance means this is quiet and the flywheel is heavy.
-For the price having a magnetic system is commendable.
+Unusually in our list, this MaxKare bike uses magnetic resistance which means it’s quiet and the flywheel is heavy.
+For the price having a magnetic system is really good.

 5 levels of magnetic resistance gives a smooth and controllable workload.
 There should also mean little or no internal wear although it may require some adjusting in the future.